 Program GPM_base

-Direct-install 2.67 1181
+Direct-install 2.67 1158

-Retrofit, Efficiency Kits, NC or TOS 2.35 1182
+Retrofit or TOS 2.35 1159

-GPM low

-= As-used flow rate of the low-flow showerhead, which may, as a result of measurements of program evaulations deviate from rated flows, see table below:
+GPM low = As-used flow rate of the low-flow showerhead, which may, as a result of measurements of program evaulations deviate from rated flows, see table below:

 Rated Flow

 2.0 GPM

 1.75 GPM

-1.5 GPM

-showerhead use including SF and MF homes with Direct Install and Retrofit/TOS measures.
-There are 260 hours in the peak period so the probability you will see savings during the peak period is 7.23/260 = 0.0278Default assumption for unknown fuel is based on EIA Residential Energy Consumption Survey (RECS) 2009 for Midwest Region, data for the state of IL.
-If utilities have specific evaluation results providing a more appropriate assumption for homes in a particular market or geographical area then that should be used 1181 Based on measured data from Ameren IL EM&V of Direct-Install program.
-Program targets showers that are rated 2.5 GPM or above.
+1.96% 369 = 7.23 hours of recovery during peak period, where 369 equals the average annual electric DHW recovery hours for showerhead use including SF and MF homes with Direct Install and Retrofit/TOS measures.
+There are 260 hours in the peak period so the probability you will see savings during the peak period is 7.23/260 = 0.0278 or above.

+1157 Default assumption for unknown fuel is based on EIA Residential Energy Consumption Survey (RECS) 2009 for Midwest

+Region, data for the state of IL.
+If utilities have specific evaluation results providing a more appropriate assumption for homes in a particular market or geographical area then that should be used 1158 Based on measured data from Ameren IL EM&V of Direct-Install program.
+Program targets showers that are rated 2.5 GPM

-1182 Representative value from sources 1, 2, 4, 5, 6 and 7 (See Source Table at end of measure section) adjusted slightly upward to account for program participation which is expected to target customers with existing higher flow devices rather than those with existing low flow devices.
+Representative value from sources 1, 2, 4, 5, 6 and 7 (See Source Table at end of measure section) adjusted slightly upward to account for program participation which is expected to target customers with existing higher flow devices rather than those with existing low flow devices.